-Link is an expansive and flexible campus facility offering innovative spatial and technological approaches to teaching and learning.
-The interiors were designed by Shepley Bulfinch architects with Anna Farrington of Roll Barresi Associates as a signage consultant.
+How do we make an expansive and flexible campus facility offering innovative spatial and technological approaches to teaching and learning within a library a desirable destination?

-An assessment of the Link was conducted in 2009 in which students and faculty typically singled out the “architecture and design concept” as a key element of its success.
-Led by architect Tom Kearns and interior designer Joe Rondinelli the aesthetics were a inspired by the architecture of Charles Moore and retail environments for technology.
+In the published assessment of the Link, students and faculty typically singled out the “architecture and design concept” as a key element of its success.

 - Principal Architect: Tom Kearns, FAIA (now of DSK Architects and Planners)

 - Signage Consultant: Roll Barresi & Associates